oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Revocation mechanisms are an essential part of most identity ecosystems.
 In the past, revocation of X.509 TLS certificates has been proven difficult.
 Traditional certificate revocation lists (CRLs) have limited scalability; Online Certificate Status Protocol (OCSP) has additional privacy risks, since the client is leaking the requested website to a third party.
 OCSP stapling is addressing some of these problems at the cost of less up-to-date data.
 Modern approaches use accumulator-based revocation registries and Zero-Knowledge-Proofs to accommodate for this privacy gap, but face scalability issues again.
 Another alternative is short-lived Referenced Tokens with regular re-issuance, but this puts additional burden on the Issuer's infrastructure.

-This specification seeks to find a balance between scalability, security and privacy by minimizing the status information to mere bits (often a single bit) and compressing the resulting binary data.
+This specification seeks to find a balance between scalability, security and privacy by representing statuses as individual bits, packing the them into an array, and compressing the resulting binary data.
 Thereby, a Status List may contain statuses of many thousands or millions Referenced Tokens while remaining as small as possible.
 Placing a large number of Referenced Tokens into the same list also offers Holders and Relying Parties herd privacy from the Status Provider.

 ## Design Considerations